tyayers/apigee-templater/README.md

 As an alternative you can also run **deploy_local.sh** to build to a local Docker environment.

 # Headless
-You can also use the service without the frontend using REST calls, for example this call deploys a proxy:
+You can also use the service without the frontend using REST calls, for example this call deploys a proxy to the **test1** Apigee environment:

 ```bash
 curl --location --request POST 'http://localhost:8080/apigeegen/deployment/test1' \